travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 Most services are not started on boot to make more RAM available to project test suites.

-If your project needs, say, MongoDB running, you can the following to your `.travis.yml`:
+If your project needs, say, MongoDB running, you can add the following to your `.travis.yml`:

     services: mongodb